 Data warehouses

 Data warehouses store large amounts of structured data in a centralized repository.
-They are used for analytics and business intelligence, such as customer segmentation, customer lifetime value, and predictive analytics.
+They are data scientists are used for analytics and business intelligence, such as customer segmentation, customer lifetime value, and predictive analytics.

 Cloud storage